Westcott House (Springfield, Ohio): Early history

 The 1920s proved to be unhappy years for the Westcott family.
 Orpha died suddenly in April 1923 following a minor surgical procedure in Philadelphia.
-At the same time Burton's company was failing.
+At the same time, Burton's company was failing.
 He resigned as treasurer of the American Seeding Machine Company in order to invest more time for the failing Westcott Motor Car Company.
 Attempts to save the ailing car company had exhausted his finances.
 With no other option Burton sold out.
 The severe stress in his life took its toll on his health.
 In 1926 at 57 years of age, he died in his home on East High Street while under the care of his sister from Richmond, Indiana.
-Funeral services were held at the Westcott residence; he was buried in Richmond, Indiana.
-Burton J. Westcott was a true leader, Renaissance man, innovator, and a manufacturing pioneer of the 20th century.
+Funeral services were held at the Westcott residence; he was buried in Richmond.

 Following the death of Burton in 1926, the Westcott House was sold to Roscoe Pierce.
 He lived in the house until his death in 1941.
 Eva Linton bought the house in 1944.
-She subsequently sub-divided the main house into five apartments.
+She subsequently subdivided the main house into five apartments.
 Linton also had the stables remodeled, adding a kitchen and bathroom, and converted the garage into her place of residence.
 Over the next 37 years the house fell into a state of disrepair and decline.
 Eva Linton died in 1980, and her estate was passed to her niece Dorothy Jane Snyder.
 Dorothy inherited the property in 1981 and maintained it until 1988 when she sold it to her son Ken Snyder and his wife Sherri.